-Eat healthier.
 Healthy eating habits starts you on the road to inches lost.
-Swap high-calorie snacks for fresh fruits and vegetables.
-Choose low-fat poultry and fish over high-fat red meat, lamb and veal.
-Consume whole grain products, such as brown rice, whole wheat pasta and whole grain bread, rather than refined white bread and white rice.
+There are a few basics you can try, such as swapping high-calorie snacks for fresh fruits and vegetables. and choosing low-fat poultry and fish over high-fat red meat, lamb and veal.
+Consume whole-grain products, such as brown rice, whole-wheat pasta and whole grain bread, rather than refined white bread and white rice.

 More importantly, though, you should cut back on sugar and sugar-sweetened drinks.
 Research published in The Journal of Clinical Investigation noted that excess sugar intake leads to belly fat accumulation.
 Instead, increase your protein and fat consumption while cutting back on your carbohydrate intake.

 Read more: How to Safely Lose 5 Pounds in One Week

 Exercising helps create a calorie deficit.
 When you burn more calories than you consume, you lose both weight and inches.
 Cleveland Clinic recommends a minimum of 30 minutes per day 5 to 7 days per week of cardiovascular exercise.
 Choose from activities such as swimming, walking, rowing, using an elliptical trainer or cycling.